Gruppio/Sonoff-Homekit/README.md

  4) Open the `Home` app
  5) Click the `+` symbol
  6) Click `I don't have the code...`
- 7) Select the Sonoff Switch
+ 7) Select the Sonoff-xxx Switch
- 7.1 If the sonoff does not appear on top of the page try to press the sonoff button a couple of times and kill the Home App
+ 7.1 If the Sonoff-xxx does not appear on top of the page try to press the sonoff button a couple of times and kill the Home App
  9) Confirm that you want to add the Sonoff
- 10) Insert the Password that is `111111111`
+ 10) Insert the Password that is `11111111`

 Done! 🎉